All Episodes

 And not that there ever would have been or will be anything when Trump is in office.

-But with Biden, we're just we're really worried.
+But with Biden, we're just really worried.

 And it's the antithesis of what Biden would say.

-So I have to say for the first time we were talking recently saying, gee, You know, God forbid what would happen if this escalated with Biden in charge.
+So I have to say, for the first time, we were talking recently saying, gee, you know, God forbid what would happen if this escalated with Biden in charge.

 It's just very disturbing.